-Essay on biological death.
-The main signs of clinical death
+A message on the topic of biological death.
+Main signs of clinical death

 A person is able to live without water and food for some time, but without access to oxygen, breathing will stop after 3 minutes.
 This process is called clinical death, when the brain is still alive, but the heart does not beat.
 A person can still be saved if you know the rules of emergency resuscitation.
-In this case, both doctors and the one who is next to the victim can help.
-The main thing is not to get confused, act quickly.
-This requires knowledge of the signs clinical death, her symptoms and resuscitation rules.
+In this case, both doctors and those who are next to the victim can help.
+The main thing is not to get confused and act quickly.
+This requires knowledge of the signs clinical death, its symptoms and rules of resuscitation.

 Symptoms of clinical death

-Clinical death is a reversible state of dying, in which the work of the heart stops, breathing stops.
+Clinical death is a reversible state of dying in which the heart stops working and breathing stops.
 All external signs vital functions disappear, it may seem that the person is dead.
-Such a process is a transitional stage between life and biological death, after which it is impossible to survive.
-During clinical death (3-6 minutes), oxygen starvation practically does not affect the subsequent work of organs, general condition.
-If more than 6 minutes have passed, then the person will be deprived of many vital important functions due to brain cell death.
+This process is a transitional stage between life and biological death, after which it is impossible to survive.
+During clinical death (3-6 minutes), oxygen starvation has virtually no effect on the subsequent functioning of organs, general condition.
+If more than 6 minutes have passed, the person will be deprived of many vital important functions due to the death of brain cells.

-To recognize in time given state you need to know its symptoms.
-Signs of clinical death are as follows:
+To recognize in time this state, you need to know its symptoms.
+Signs of clinical death are:

-• Apnea - no respiratory movements chest but metabolism stays the same.
+• Apnea – absence breathing movements chest, but metabolism remains at the same level.

-• Asystole - the pulse on both carotid arteries is not heard for more than 10 seconds, which indicates the beginning of the destruction of the cerebral cortex.
+• Asystole - the pulse in both carotid arteries cannot be heard for more than 10 seconds, which indicates the beginning of destruction of the cerebral cortex.

 Duration

-Under conditions of hypoxia, the cortex and subcortex of the brain are able to maintain viability. certain time.
+Under conditions of hypoxia, the cerebral cortex and subcortex are able to maintain viability certain time.
 Based on this, the duration of clinical death is determined by two stages.
-The first one lasts about 3-5 minutes.
+The first of them lasts about 3-5 minutes.
 During this period, subject to normal temperature body, there is no oxygen supply to all parts of the brain.
 Exceeding this time range increases the risk of irreversible conditions:

 • decortication - destruction cerebral cortex;

-• decerebration - the death of all parts of the brain.
+• Decerebration – death of all parts of the brain.

-The second stage of the state of reversible dying lasts 10 or more minutes.
+The second stage of the state of reversible dying lasts 10 minutes or more.
 It is characteristic of an organism with a reduced temperature.
 This process can be natural (hypothermia, frostbite) and artificial (hypothermia).
 In a hospital setting, this state is achieved by several methods:

-• hyperbaric oxygenation- saturation of the body with oxygen under pressure in a special chamber;
+• hyperbaric oxygen therapy– saturation of the body with oxygen under pressure in a special chamber;

-• hemosorption - blood purification by the apparatus;
+• hemosorption - blood purification by a device;

 • drugs that sharply reduce metabolism and cause suspended animation;